Going 3D

 Mat4 projection = Mat4_Perspective(DegToRadians(r->camera.zoom), aspect, 0.1f, 100.0f);

-Now I can use the Camera_GetViewMatrix function to get the view matrix and transform the object.
+Now we can use the Camera_GetViewMatrix function to get the view matrix and transform the object.

 Here is the entire implementation of the camera: